GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/C4wpnEeMriI9YeDAMDIr.png", alt="The Chrome Web Store
 Status Tab", width="700", height="276" %}

 If you have been informed about a violation and you do not rectify your item will be taken down.
+See [Violation enforcement][enforcement] for more details.

 {% Aside %}